Undergraduate Course: Design Thinking and Digital Crafting (ARCH08038)

-The portfolio may be of scripts digital and physical, models, drawings, paintings, installations.
+The portfolio may include scripts digital and physical, models, drawings, paintings, installations and interactive media.
 The assessment criteria for the course is the demonstration of achieving the requirements described in the learning outcomes.

 Your final grade for this course is based entirely on your portfolio submission at the end of the semester.
 The portfolio assessment is based on all of the learning outcomes that are weighted equally.

-Summative feedback will be provided following submission of the final portfolio and all models.
+Summative written feedback will be provided following submission of the final portfolio and all models.